-Movie Reviews: The Best New Horror Movies On Netflix For January 2017
+The Best Horror Movies On Netflix For January 2017

 “Terrifying and funny in almost equal measure, John Landis’ horror-comedy crosses genres while introducing Rick Baker’s astounding make-up effects.”

-An American Werewolf in London became a popular hit not only because of the genuine suspense the movie has, but because of the humor used in between all of the scares.
-It also does a great job of showing the psychological effect that lycanthropy has on an individual; which is very unique compared to other werewolf movies.
+An American Werewolf in London became a popular hit not only because of the genuine suspense the movie has but because of the humor used in between all of the scares.
+It also does a great job of showing the psychological effect that lycanthropy has on an individual, which is unique compared to other werewolf movies.

 The Rezort

-In a post-zombie apocalypse world the undead are held at a theme park for visitors to shoot at will.
+In a post-zombie apocalypse world, the undead are held at a theme park for visitors to shoot at will.
 But wouldn’t you know it, something goes awry and the living dead are on the loose hunting humans again (think Jurassic Park but with zombies).

 If you’re looking for horror movies on Netflix that are considered masterpieces, then keep looking.
 This flick is straightforward zombie-shooting entertainment.
 If you’re a casual fan of the “zombie” subgenre of horror then you should probably skip this film.
 But avid fans will certainly enjoy The Rezort.
 Sometimes viewers want horror movies that make them terrified and other times they want silly-fun; this film is the latter.

-It takes about thirty minutes for the movie to really kick into gear, but once it does it has some genuinely suspenseful and jump-scare moments.
+It takes about 30 minutes for the movie to really kick into gear, but once it does, it has some genuinely suspenseful and jump-scare moments.
 There are also a few scenes likely to make Netflix subscribers laugh out loud, some are intentional while others probably aren’t, but it adds to the fun entertainment that this movie provides.

 It Follows

 A young woman has a casual tryst and is haunted by an evil presence soon thereafter.
-It Follows is regarded as one of the best horror movies of modern time, and it is quickly becoming one of the trending hits on Netflix for January 2017.
+It Follows is regarded as one of the best horror movies of modern times, and it is quickly becoming one of the trending hits on Netflix for January of 2017.

 Like Jason Voorhees did for teenagers throughout the ’80s, It Follows could easily be taken as a message warning young adults of the dangers of sexual escapades.
 But director David Mitchell explains it symbolizes something else—growing up.
-In an interview with Buzzfeed the director expounds on the symbolism of one of the best horror movies on Netflix.
+In an interview with Buzzfeed, the director expounds on the symbolism of one of the best horror movies on Netflix.

 “Growing up causes us to become aware of our mortality…As you get older, it’s a natural part of life to become more aware of that.
 Ultimately, love and sex are ways in which we can at least temporarily push away death.
 We can’t escape it in the same way that you can’t completely get rid of it within the film, but it’s a way we have of dealing with it.”